Language Models as Higher-Order Planning Formalizers: BlocksWorld-XXL Dataset Construction

 Problems were generated following the procedure in \cite{huang-zhang-2025-limit}.
 For BlocksWorld-XXL, we first randomly generate the initial stacks and goal stacks given the number of blocks, then use a template to automatically generate the problem descriptions.
 As mentioned in Section \ref{sec: unraveling problems} the initial stacks were artificially set.
-Listings 1-5 display example PDDL and natural language descriptions for BlocksWorld-XXL and BlocksWorld-Unravel.
+Listings 4-20 display example PDDL and natural language descriptions for BlocksWorld-XXL, BlocksWorld-Unravel.
+ChildSnack, OpenStacks and Transport.